camillepapillon/Unsupervised_ML_Identifying_Customer_Segment/README.md

 # Unsupervised Machine Learning Project to Identify Customers Segments

-This goal for this project is to identify segments of the population that form the core customer base for a mail-order sales company using unsupervised machine learning.
-These segments can then be used to direct marketing campaigns towards audiences that will have the highest expected rate of returns.
+Goal : Apply unsupervised Learning techniques to identify segments of the population that form the core customer base for a mail-order sales company in Germany.

+Why ?
+These segments can then be used to direct marketing campaigns towards audiences that will have the highest expected rate of return

 This project was done as part of the Udacity Nanodegree : Introduction to Machine Learning with Tensorflow Nanodegree during the final model on Unsupervised Learning.

 Those are the steps that were done to realise this project:
-### 1. Load the Data
+### 1. Load the Dataset (general population)
 ### 2. Preprocessing